gitlenance/crypto-phishing-page/README.md

 ## Crypto sweeper/drainer + Admin panel.

-## Easy setup and installation.(only $950 - we can fork any NFT Project/Exchange/Website)
+## Easy setup and installation (only $950 - we can fork any NFT Project/Exchange/Website)

 ### Example of discord notification ⬇️